 \section{Preliminary analysis}

-The PINNs deep learning method is the most effective at solving initial-boundary problems (forward problems) and reconstructing equations (inverse problems), as it can find the governing equation from given data.
-In the following, we introduce the PINNs method solving data-driven vortex (2+1) solutions of the non-linear quasi-integrable differential equations.
+The PINN's deep learning method is the most effective at solving initial-boundary problems (forward problems) and reconstructing equations (inverse problems), as it can find the governing equation from given data.
+The following introduces the PINN method of solving data-driven vortex solutions of the non-linear quasi-integrable \((2 + 1)\) dimensional differential equations.
+Throughout analysis in the present paper, VS code is employed as the Integrated Development Environment for Python 3.11.9, and Tensorflow 2.18.0 for building PINNs.
+For the optimization, SciPy 1.15.1 uses the L-BFGS-B. The computation is performed on a 64-bit Windows system with an Intel(R) Core(TM)i9-14900KF CPU(3.2GHz) and NVIDIA GeForce RTX 4090 GPUs.

-\subsection{The PINNs for the (2+1)-dimensional quasi-integrable systems}
+\subsection{The PINNs for the (2+1)dimensional quasi-integrable systems}

-The method consists of two parts of the networks.
-The first segment is the well-known neural networks part, which is constructed with 4 hidden layers and 20 nodes for which each layer to get the output $u$ from the inputs, time-spatial coordinates $(t,x,y)$.
+The method consists of two segments of the networks (see figure 1).
+The first is the well-known neural network’s part, which is constructed with 4 hidden layers and 20 nodes for each layer to get the output $u$ from the inputs, and time-spatial coordinates $(x,y,t)$.
 However, the output of this network has no physical meaning.
-In the second segment, the output derivatives and a loss function for network optimization are estimated (see sections 3.2 and 3.3 in detail).
+In the second segment, the output derivatives and a loss function for network optimization are estimated.

 The PINNs can be applied to both forward and inverse problems.
-The forward analysis is that one can solve a governing equation and find the solutions without large computational resources or sophisticated numerical algorithms.
+The forward analysis is that one can solve a governing equation and find the solutions without ample computational resources or sophisticated numerical algorithms.
 Let us consider the PDEs

 where $\mathcal{N}_\textrm{ZK},~\mathcal{N}_\textrm{RLW}$ are non-linear functions which are defined by